Author: Victoria

 Manual checks

 • Try increasing the size of the font in your browser by 200% and looking through your website to see if everything still looks OK.
-Please note you need to change the text size, not zoom in.

 • Navigate around your website without using the mouse.
 Use the tab button on your keyboard to move between links and buttons on your page.
 Can you get to all the links?
 Can you tell which link is currently highlighted?
+Does pressing enter or space activate interactive elements?

 This list is not comprehensive, but should give you a good sense of how well your website works for disabled visitors.